 February 4, 2022 - Results of the Board Meeting of the RHI Board of Directors

-1. Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the first quarter ending 31 December 2021, of the current fiscal year; and,
+- Approved RHI's Interim Unaudited Financial Statements and Management Discussion and Analysis for the first quarter ending 31 December 2021, of the current fiscal year; and, - 2.
+Approved the Press Release.

 March 16, 2022 - Results of Annual Shareholders' Meeting: